The Best Soups for Fighting a Cold (So You Can Feel Better Fast!)

 Wild Rice Mushroom Soup

-I think mushrooms often get used only as a seasoning or added flavor, but I think they are delicious enough to be the main part of a meal.
+I think mushrooms often get used only to add flavor, but I think they are delicious enough to be the main part of a meal.
 This recipe uses a large quantity of mushrooms and the result is delicious.
 Even though this contains some dairy, it freezes quite well! —Wendy Campbell, New Wilmington, Pennsylvania

 Hearty Split Pea Soup